The Ultimate Guide to Ice Skating Around Philadelphia

 7200 Woolston Avenue, West Oak Lane

 This West Oak Lane rink is open year-round and features a lot of availability for open skating.
 Check out all the times you can lace up and glide here.
-Note, there is no public skate held on Mondays.
+(Note, there is no public skate held on Mondays.)
+There are also free hockey programs available offered by the Ed Snyder Youth Hockey Foundation.
 There is no admission fee, but there is a $4 skate rental fee.

 Tarken Ice Rink